kej715/DtCyber/NOS2.8.7/README.md

 NOS 2.8.7, and this is the default software name.
 Other names accepted are `NJE38` (NJE software of the IBM MVS operating system), `RSCS` (NJE software of the IBM VM/CMS operating system), and `JNET` (NJE software of the DEC VAX/VMS operating system).
+- **mailer** : Optional.
+This specifies the NJE name and address of a BSMTP (Batch Simple Mail Transfer Protocol) server running on your NJE node.
+The default for a NOS 2.8.7 system running NJEF and the [UMass Mailer](#email) is `MAILER@node`, where *node* is the name of your NJE node.

 Example: